 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is designed to ensure the inclusion of all Pupils.
-All Pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
-Assessments are used to identify Pupils who need specific interventions.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision R The curriculum is designed to ensure the inclusion of all Pupils.
+Pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
+Assessments are used to identify Pupils who may need specific interventions.
 Parent evenings through the year and yearly reports to discuss pupils' work.
 Termly assessments on pupils' progress and attainment including Pre-Key Stage and Developmental Journals.
 This is assessed through 'pre-key stage foundation, working towards expectations, meeting expectation or exceeding expectations.'
-A whole school approach to the overall theme links Topics across the year groups using an immersive approach.
 Interventions are individual and needs led.
 The progress of pupils taking part in intervention groups are assessed on a termly basis.
 The interventions are adapted in light of student progress.
-Small group intervention includes: - literacy - RWI, reading - numeracy- pre teaching - speech and language- personalised plans - social skills - Fun Fit - gross motor control sessions - Number sense - CGP - Maths - Use of Code books (Dyslexia friendly - coloured pages) Pupils are supported in following their interests, and chosen curriculum, regardless of their SEN and/or disabilities.
+Small group intervention may include: - literacy - RWI, reading - numeracy- pre teaching - speech and language- personalised plans - social skills - Fun Fit - gross motor control sessions - Number sense - Power Maths - CGP - Maths Pupils are supported in following their interests, and chosen curriculum, regardless of their SEN and/or disabilities.
 Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 Personalised timetable/curriculum if necessary.
-Regular contact with parents when appropriate/daily if needed.
+Daily contact with parents when appropriate.
 Support from outside professionals e.g. Educational Psychologist, Speech and Language, Occupational Therapist.